r0x0r/pywebview-react-boilerplate/README.md

 npm run build
 ```

-To start a development server (only for testing frontend code)
+To start a development server (only for testing frontend code).

 ``` bash
 npm run dev